 PROTOCOL:

 NOTE: The experimental apparatus is shown schematically in Fig. 2.
-The main part of the apparatus consists of a rotating platform (300 mm × 300 mm) mounted on a copper cylinder (55 mm diameter) that descends under its own weight into the strong magnetic field of a superconducting magnet (18 T) with a room temperature vertical bore.
+The main part of the apparatus consists of a rotating platform (300 mm × 300 mm) mounted on a copper cylinder (55 mm diameter) that descends under its own weight into the strong magnetic field of a superconducting magnet (1.8 T) with a room temperature vertical bore.
 The platform is made to rotate via an off-axis motor that turns a slip-bearing with a keyhole orifice.
 The copper cylinder is attached to a key-shaped drive shaft that simultaneously rotates, and descends once the holding-pin is removed.

 1) Preparation of non-standard equipment